Vancouver Parks & Gardens

 Dr. Sun Yat-Sen Classical Chinese Garden

 The Dr. Sun Yat-Sen Classical Chinese Garden is a true retreat in the heart of Vancouver's bustling Chinatown.
-Built in the tradition of a garden home of a Chinese Ming Dynasty scholar, this treasure of tranquility is very rare.
+Designed in the tradition of a garden home of a Chinese Ming Dynasty scholar, this treasure of tranquillity is very rare.
 Built in 1986, the garden is the first full-scale classical Chinese garden built outside of China.
 All components of the garden were carefully selected from nature or hand-built by skilled artisans in China.

 Immerse yourself in botanical beauty